whizzer75/whizzer75.github.io/1-install.md

 ### Connect to your new installation

 Your [ownCloud] site should now be available by using a browser to connect to the host's public IP.
-You should be able to login with ADMIN_USERNAME and ADMIN_PASSWORD as they were assigned above.
+You can login with ADMIN_USERNAME and ADMIN_PASSWORD as they were assigned above.

 ![Login page](/images/login.png)